malept/github-action-dependabolt/README.md

 In a production setting, `master` should be a tagged version (e.g., `v1.0.0`).

+## Debugging

+If you need to debug the `entrypoint.sh` script, you can set the `DEPENDABOLT_DEBUG` environment variable, which sets `-x` in the shell script.

 ## Docker Hub

 Alternatively, `uses` can be `docker://malept/gha-dependabolt:VERSION` where VERSION is `latest`